Fabius-Naumann/34759_Perception_for_Autonomous_Systems_project/calibration/README.md

 ### Robust Stereo Calibration

-Similar to the intrinsic pipeline, the stereo calibration now supports a RANSAC-like procedure (`calibrate_stereo_robust`) that:
+Similar to the intrinsic pipeline, the stereo calibration supports a RANSAC-like procedure (`calibrate_stereo_robust`) that:
 1. Iteratively calibrates on random subsets of stereo pairs.
 2. Evaluates the model on the full dataset.
 3. Selects the subset that minimizes global RMS error.